Validat0rs/datadog/GENERAL.md

 General-purpose scripts.

-## Prerequisites

-These scripts are intended to be used on a non-Kubernetes environment.
-Please ensure that you're setup DataDog as per the [standalone](datadog/README.md#Standalone) instructions.

 ## Block Latency

 Monitoring the block latency of a node informs us if a node has possibly locked up or disconnected from the network.